jkenda/aback/README.md

 # Aback
-Aback is a language that uses Polish notation.
-It is named after the [abacus](https://en.wikipedia.org/wiki/Abacus) and because it is the opposite of [Forth](https://en.wikipedia.org/wiki/Forth_%28programming_language%29), a *stack based* programming language that uses *reverse Polish notation*.
-In reality it's not really the opposite, the syntax is actually very similar.
+Aback is a stack-oriented programming language that uses *Polish notation*.
+It is named after the [abacus](https://en.wikipedia.org/wiki/Abacus), an ancient calculating tool, and [Forth](https://en.wikipedia.org/wiki/Forth_%28programming_language%29), a *stack based* programming language that uses *reverse Polish notation*.
+The word *aback* is the opposite of *forth*, but in reality the languages are very similar.
 With the `|>` operator, we can achieve the most human-readable form, a combination of *Polish* and *reverse Polish* notation.

 # Getting started